Research and insights from our team at EpiDriver. Our publications include scientific articles, reports, and educational materials.

 Our content provides valuable insights into the complex interactions between people, their environments, and health outcomes.
 Furthermore, it can further elaborate on these theories or models for a more comprehensive understanding.

 is a broad and complex theory with the purpose of describing and explaining causal relationships in disease distribution.
 While it incorporates biological and psychosocial influences on disease occurrence, the theory is also suited to analyze the relationships between social factors and disease development in public health research.
 The core constructs of Ecosocial Theory are: Embodiment; Pathways to Embodiment; the cumulative interplay between exposure, resistance, and susceptibility; and agency and accountability.
 Further, the theory specifies that all constructs must be considered in concert, as they work together in a synergistic explanation of disease distribution.
-The theory assumes that distributions of disease are determined at multiple levels and that analyses must incorporate historical, political economic, temporal, and spatial analyses
+The theory assumes that distributions of disease are determined at multiple levels and that analyses must incorporate historical, political economic, temporal, and spatial analyses.

 (This graphic is adapted to the colors and designs of the brand)